NorthropBtwo/mycargo/README.md

 # mycargo

-The goal of this project is to make life easier when creating a new rust prohect.
+The goal of this project is to make life easier when creating a new rust project.

 ## What can it do